The Anytime Anywhere Learning Foundation

 Susan Einhorn, Executive Director

-Karen Ward, Head of Coaching and Professional Development Services
+Karen Ward, Manager, Coaching and Professional Learning Services

 AALF thanks the following partners for their ongoing support: